MoeraOrg/moeraorg.github.io/overview/naming.md

 servers on the basis of latency, uptime, trust or any other considerations.
 If you don't trust any naming server, you can always run your own - that's why naming servers have almost no reason to provide incorrect information to the nodes.
-Rare occasions of fraud will be quickly revealed.
+Rare occasions of forgery will be quickly revealed.

 Moera clients may also use naming servers to get the information about